Absorption of Water by Root Hair Cells (Edexcel IGCSE Biology): Revision Note

 Uptake of water into the root

-Root hairs are single-celled extensions of epidermis cells in the root
+Root hair cells are tiny, single-celled extensions of epidermis cells in the root

 Root hair cells are adapted for the efficient uptake of water (by osmosis) and mineral ions (by active transport)